sdontsay/scHi-C-INN/README.md

 `scHi-C-INN` (Single-Cell Hi-C Imputation Nearest Neighbor) is a computational pipeline designed for processing and imputing single-cell Hi-C data.
 This project consists of three primary steps, each corresponding to a script that performs a specific task in the data processing and imputation workflow.
 The project aims to transform normalized scHi-C data into imputed data, enhancing the utility and interpretability of single-cell genomic interactions.

+## Prerequisites
+The script requires the following to be installed:

+- Python (3.x)
+- NumPy

 ## Project Workflow

 ### Step 1: Correlation Coefficient Calculation